Nikhilpawar-portfolio/smart-manufacturing-playbook/00-introduction-industry40-iiot/industry40-iiot-foundations.md

 ## 📐 Diagram — IIoT Connectivity Network

-> Recreated from the animated video shown in the lecture.
 > The IIoT Service Provider acts as the central intelligence hub —
 > connecting all stakeholders across the value chain.